 - Fully updated to reflect today’s changing labor markets

-- Significantly expanded to discuss a wealth of new topics
+- Significantly expanded to discuss a wealth of new topics, including the impact of the COVID-19 pandemic

 - Features quantitative examples, new case studies, data sets that enable users to replicate results in the literature, technical appendixes, and end-of-chapter exercises